msteffan/fundamentals/01_chapter/03_quiz.md

 > Not quite.
 >
-> (B) is the working directory –it always precedes the username and reflects the users location in the file system.
-The "~" tilde is shorthand for the Home Directory.
+> (B) is the working directory – it precedes the username and reflects the users location in the file system.
+The `~` tilde is shorthand for the Home Directory.

 `brunomars` is the:
 - [ ] Name of the computer